Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 == Dealing with durations <sec:timing>

-According to @lst:timespan (which is an extract of the file ``` src/clock.rs```), variables representing durations can hold three kinds of values: microseconds, beats, and steps.
+According to @lst:timespan (which is an extract of the file ``` src/clock.rs```), variables representing durations can hold three kinds of values: microseconds, beats, and frames.
 A duration expressed as microseconds is an absolute time.
 A duration expressed as beats is a relative time: the exact duration depends on the number of microseconds in a beat.
-A duration expressed as steps is a relative time as well: the exact duration depends on the number of beats in the step associated to the theLanguage program in which the duration is used (that is, the step at which the program execution started).
+A duration expressed as frames is a relative time as well: the exact duration depends on the number of beats in the frame associated to the theLanguage program in which the duration is used (that is, the frame at which the program execution started).
-The duration of a beat or a step can be changed by theLanguage programs and by the environment.
+The duration of a beat or a frame can be changed by theLanguage programs and by the environment.

 // en tout cas, il faut pouvoir convertir de n'importe quelle sorte vers n'importe quelle autre